What makes a good location for a bike share station?

 Stations can be placed in the street, on sidewalks or plazas, and on private property.

-Smaller stations are possible, but we've found that stations any smaller are often full of bikes or completely empty, which makes the system less reliable for everyone.
+An average Ford GoBike station has 19 bike docks, a kiosk for rental transactions, a solar panel, and a map panel.
+Sometimes, stations are larger to accommodate demand and usage.
+We've found that stations any smaller are too often full of bikes or completely empty, which makes the system less reliable for residents.

-We also have larger stations in downtown/commercial areas.
-Our large stations are good for busier areas and at locations that see a high number of regular commuters, while we have smaller stations for more residential areas.
+We also have larger stations in the Bay Area.
+Our bigger stations are good for busier areas and at locations that see a high number of regular commuters.